 For the purposes of this manual, a Host Entity of any diving science project or program shall be designated as having operational control over the diving operation.
-The Host Entity is ultimately responsible for the lawful conduct of the project or program and for meeting any regulatory standards required for its operation that may exceed the scope of this Manual.

-This includes all actions and cases involving the operations of employees, volunteers, affiliates, or subsidiary programs where such persons are acting within the scope of their employment or other-directed assignments, as well as the operations of other persons who are engaged collaboratively, cooperatively, or contractually in a diving science project with or for the Host Entity.
+The Host Entity is ultimately responsible for the lawful conduct of the project or program and for meeting any regulatory standards required for its operation that exceed the scope of this Manual.
+This responsibility includes all actions and cases involving the operations of the Host Entity's employees, volunteers, affiliates, or subsidiary programs where such persons are acting within the scope of their employment or other-directed assignments.
+This responsibility also includes the operations of other persons who are engaged collaboratively, cooperatively, or contractually in a diving science project with or for the Host Entity.
 This broadly encompassing operational control ensures regulatory compliance by employees and ensures that those working with employees have been reasonably vetted to the extent that they may impact the assigned activity of an employee.